 Replication is one of the oldest technologies on MS SQL Server, loved by every database administrator.
 It is a great and reliable technology for bringing data closer to users, especially for distributed reporting.
 Thanks to it, the database availability increases across multiple SQL Servers and regions.Read More

 As a database administrator, I started my journey in deploying managed SQL databases on the cloud, and I highly recommend deploying Azure SQL.

 Azure SQL belongs to the family of managed resources on the Azure cloud platform that runs the very familiar SQL Server engine.
+Azure SQL Data Warehouse offers a wide range of solutions with multi-functional tools that can be of great use for any DBA.
 For most of these database resources, the Microsoft Azure platform takes care of the management, scalability, reliability, and performance recommendations.
 It also provides the underlying infrastructure to run the SQL Server database engine.
-Thus, the database administrator can focus on other aspects of work in the cloud.Read More
+Thus, the database administrator can focus on other aspects of work with SQL Server on cloud.Read More